Timthreetwelve/WUView/README.md

 * Choose accent color and one of five themes.
 * Adjust app size and row spacing.
 (Helpful for us users that don't see as well as we used to.)
 * Select the interface language.

+### Windows Update Viewer is multilingual!
+Languages are being added as of version 0.5.21.
+Please see [Contribute a Translation](https://github.com/Timthreetwelve/WUView/wiki/Contribute-a-Translation) topic in the Wiki if you would like to contribute a translation.

 ### The Main Window
 ![WUView screenshot](https://github.com/Timthreetwelve/WUView/blob/main/Images/WUView_2026-07-29_18-47-02.png)